sygnaltech/webflow-util/docs/webflow-data/index.md

 ## Data Shapes

-WFU utilizes 3 types of JSON structural patterns which I refer to as **data shapes**;
+WFU utilizes 3 types of JSON simple structural patterns which I refer to as **data shapes**;

 1. **Table.** A JSON array in which each element contains the same set of keys.
-Typically constructed from a tabular source such as a Webflow Collection List, or a CSV file.
+Typically this is constructed from a tabular source such as a Webflow Collection List, or a CSV file.
-2. **List.** A Table with only two fields per element.
-Used for data-binding to FORM controls.
+2. **List.** A Table with only one or two fields per element.
+Lists are primarily used for data-binding to FORM controls.
-3. **Dictionary.** A Javascript `map` structure containing key-value pairs.
+3. **Dictionary.** A List, which has a `key` field and a `value` field.
+The key field content is expected to be unique.
+Dictionaries are used for lookups in template processing.